compusciencing/compusciencing.github.io/_posts/2018-12-10-a-transformable-wheel-leg-hybrid-for-adabot.md

 transformable wheel-leg hybrid to enable Adabot to more effectively adapt to its environment and overcome obstacles.

 Wheel-leg hybrids are often used in transformable robots.
-The core idea is to have a wheel that can deploy spoke-like legs that extend their radius while reducing their points of connection to the ground.
+The core idea is to have a wheel that can deploy spoke-like legs that extend radially outward reducing their points of contact with the ground.
 This grants the robot utilizing the wheel-leg hybrid the best of both worlds: the speed and efficiency of a traditional wheel and the ability to overcome rough terrain of legs.
 The rational for wheel-leg hybrids is fairly simple.
 The traditional wheel has been a cornerstone of human vehicles since the beginning of technology for a reason.
 They are easy to make, provide